christianrickert/vim-firefly/README.md

 > The best thing since sliced bread. 🍞

-I got tired of looking at pea green strings with [gruvbox](https://github.com/morhetz/gruvbox) and created my own color scheme[^1] that is easy on the eyes: It exhibits a muted color palette that reduces eye strain and helps my brain to process source code late into the night, hence the name.
+I got tired of looking at pea green strings with [gruvbox](https://github.com/morhetz/gruvbox) and created my own color scheme[^1] that is easy on the eyes: It exhibits a muted color palette that reduces eye strain and helps my brain to process buggy source code late into the night, hence the name.
 <br />
 <table>
   <tr>